AI prompts

 :fire: *News* :fire:

-SkyPilot **is easy to use for AI users**:
+SkyPilot **is easy to use for AI teams**:

 - Quickly spin up compute on your own infra